Metallic Rouge: Ministry of Truth

 A Ministry of Truth member who was partnered with Rouge and tasked with supporting her mission.
-Although she has a somewhat troubled relationship with Rouge, who often misunderstands her remarks, she genuinely cares for her and is impressed by her maturity as their journey progresses.
+Although she has a somewhat troubled relationship with Rouge, who often misunderstands her remarks, she genuinely cares for her and is impressed by her progress as their journey continues.
 She is later revealed to be a spy for the Guardianship Bureau and the original Nean, codenamed First, created by the Visitors to be their intermediary with humanity.